DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 4.md

 We connected the oscilloscope through channel 2 to the circuit and measured with the graph of the voltage.

 Resistor using multimeter
-We measured the resistance of the resistor using the multimeter and changing the settings to res
+We measured the resistance of the resistor using the multimeter and changing the settings to resistance from voltage.
+We connected the alligator clips from the multimeter to the 2 ends of the resistor and measured the resistance of the resistor.

+Function Generator using the osci

 ### Relate Quantities and forming relationships